SomethingNew24/TEAM_A.S.H./README.md

 # TEAM-A.S.H
-Project - Extraction of data through web scrapping
+Project - Extraction of data using web scrapping